Diversity, Equity and Inclusion

 LGBTQ+ Inclusion

 The Canon Group Code of Conduct emphasizes respect for the individual and prohibits discrimination based on race, religion, nationality, gender, age, sexual orientation or gender identity.
-Our initiatives also cover sexual minorities, including lesbian, gay, bisexual, trans and queer (LGBTQ+) persons.
+Our initiatives also cover sexual minorities, including LGBTQ+ persons.
 With the goal of eliminating all forms of discrimination from the workplace, training for managers includes education on preventing discrimination.
 In addition, we make use of various opportunities to educate employees, such as departmental staff meetings and compliance meetings.
 The Barrier-free Mindsets training program, which we provide for employees of Canon Inc. and Canon Group companies in Japan, features content relating to sexual minorities and aims to deepen understanding of related issues.
-The Barrier-free Mindsets program is an online training module that aims to help employees understand the problems and hurt created by barriers within society, along with the many issues experienced by those with disabilities or members of sexual minorities, plus related points to consider.
-Around 84% of employees of Canon Inc. and Canon Group companies in Japan received this training between 2019 and 2023.
+The Barrier-free Mindsets program is an online training module that aims to help employees understand the problems and hurts created by barriers within society, along with the many issues experienced by those with disabilities or members of sexual minorities, plus related points to consider.
+In 2024, around 92% of Canon Inc. employees, including senior management, received this training.

 Another provision to promote a barrier-free environment is gender-neutral washrooms.
 We also provide counseling and consultation services with a specialist counselor.